patrick-llgc/Learning-Deep-Learning/paper_notes/gfocal.md

 Bbox boundaries are generally formulated as a Dirac delta function (deterministic) or Gaussian ([Gaussian yolo](gaussian_yolo.md) and [KL Loss](kl_loss.md)).
 This paper targets to formulate the boundary as an arbitrarily shaped distribution.
 This formulation itself reaches the same performance as baseline, but with DFL (distributional focal loss), it is better. --> for loss on a distribution, cf [Unsuperpoint](unsuperpoint.md).

+The encoding of a regression target is similar to one-hot encoding in depth regression network, such as [single-modal weighted average (SMWA)](smwa.md) and [Deoth Coefficient](depth_coeff.md).

+The dispersion of the distribution can be used as localization confidence as well.
+This in a way achieves what uncertainty learning ([Gaussian yolo](gaussian_yolo.md) and [KL Loss](kl_loss.md)) tries to achieve, but without the uncertainty bit which can be hard to train in practice.

 #### Key ideas
 - QFL (quality focal loss): Unifies classification score and IoU quality to be one **cls-iou score**.
 The target is dynamically updated online and it is in (0, 1].
 For negative samples, the target is 0.
 - DFL (distributional focal loss): Directly optimizes a distribution of bbox boundaries. the regression target is quantized into n (n=14) bins.
 The target is expressed as the integral over the distribution.